magpylib/magpylib/docs/_pages/2_guideExamples.md

 :download:`00b_OrientRot1.py <../pyplots/examples/00b_OrientRot1.py>`
 ```

-This example shows a general form of orientation for different angles about an axis (1,-1,1).
-The upper three boxes are initilized with different orientations.
-The lower three boxes are all initialized with INIT ORIENTATION and are then rotated (about themselves) to achive the same result as above.
+The following example shows a general form of orientation for different angles about an axis (1,-1,1).
+The upper three boxes are initialized with different orientations.
+The lower three boxes are all initialized with INIT ORIENTATION and are then rotated (about themselves) to achieve the same result as above.

 ```eval_rst